 How to assign a DOI to a data set?

 DataCite is a global consortium that aims to improve data citation.
-In order to create and assign a DOI to your content, it is necessary to be a DataCite member or work with one of the current members such as ICPSR and ResearchGate.
+In order to create and assign a DOI to your content and improve discoverability, place your data in a data repository.

 Siegel, David (1996).
 Plumes_and_Blooms [Data set].
 SeaWiFS Bio-optical Archive and Storage System (SeaBASS), NASA. http://dx.doi.org/10.5067/SeaBASS/PLUMES_AND_BLOOMS/DATA001